 SYMPTOMS OF BRACHIALIS STRAIN

 Extreme tightness of the muscles in your forearm is the most common symptom associated with brachialis strain.

 Generally, the pain intensifies when you perform certain actions that activate this muscle, e.g. shaking hands with someone, opening a door, or turning a gear stick with the affected arm.

 The pain is normally felt in the forearm, but depending on the severity of the strain, the discomfort may extend to the back of your hand, especially the thumb and the index finger.

 Other ways to identify a brachial strain include:

 - Weakness in the arm muscles

 - Piercing, sharp or radiating pain along the arm

-- The pain starts in the shoulder or near the
+- Pain starting in the shoulder or near the crease of elbow

 - There is a popping sound when you flex your arm